Qiucha/IPcam-Cat-Detection/README.md

 ## Note on Performance
 Using pretrained model 'yolov8n.pt' from [ultralytic](https://docs.ultralytics.com/models/yolov8/#supported-tasks-and-modes).
+Tested with mac mini M4 (16G RAM), macbook air M1 (8G RAM) and a raspberry pi 4B (8G model).

 ### CPU Inference
-Tested with mac mini M4 (16G RAM), macbook air M1 (8G RAM) and a raspberry pi 4B (8G model).

 For a mostly idle mac mini M4 (16G RAM), the inference time is around **22** ms avg.

 For a base macbook air M1 (8G RAM), the inference time is around **50** ms avg.
 Note that this machine is almost always busy running other processes.

 For raspberry pi 4B (8G RAM) model, the inference time is around **850** ms. Note that this machine is also running other processes, tho not as demanding as M1 macbook air.

-User could, and probably should set threshold and step according to the ability of your own device.

 ### GPU/MPS Inference
-For a mostly idle mac mini M4 (16G RAM), the inference time is around **5.5** ms avg.
+For a mostly idle mac mini M4 (16G RAM), the inference time is around **6** ms avg.

 For a base macbook air M1 (8G RAM), the inference time is around **10** ms avg.

+User could, and probably should set threshold and step in [`main.py`](main.py) according to the ability, inference time, of your own device.

 ## Story behind the project
 There's a cat near my parents place that my parents liked that little kitty and wanted to feed her anytime she comes by.
-However, she does not make any sound and this makes them hard to notice.
+However, she does not make any sound and that makes them hard to notice.
 So an idea of cat detection camera comes to our mind.

 There're some existing projects which mostly use raspberry pi and raspberry pi camera to achieve this functionality, but there's a spare old IP camera in their place and they don't want to spend much when there's alternative.
 That's why I'm doing this project to utilize the old IP camera and the mac mini that they're barely using, but still needed for work.

 ## Known Issues
 ### iOS Ntfy compatibility issue
 This is known issue to me before starting this project.
-Not a deal break for me personally, but definitely a point to consider.
+Not a deal breaker for me personally, but definitely a point to consider.
 For a comprehensive read, checkout [Ntfy — Self-hosted push notification server for all your services](https://akashrajpurohit.com/blog/selfhost-ntfy-for-push-notifications/).